Nitromon/Spoken-to-Written-English/README.md

 # Spoken to Written English:

-Hello there, Aganitha Team!
-This is my submission for your programming exercise, to be submitted by 27th Oct 2019.

 ## How to run this code:

 There's 2 folders IPYNB and PYCHARM, each containing one file containing code, and another containing the rules.
 Both need to be in the same folder to work.

-You can dump the contents of the IPYNB folder into a Jupyter notebook, or run the 'Aganitha Assignment 1.ipynb' in Google Colab, and upload (drag-drop) the 'Replacement Rulebook.txt' into the sidebar as shown in the .jpg files in root directory.
+You can dump the contents of the IPYNB folder into a Jupyter notebook, or run the 'Assignment 1.ipynb' in Google Colab, and upload (drag-drop) the 'Replacement Rulebook.txt' into the sidebar as shown in the .jpg files in root directory.
 Run with Python 3 kernel.

-If you use PyCharm or a similar IDE, you can simply open the entire folder as a project, and start by running 'Aganitha Assignment 1.py'.
+If you use PyCharm or a similar IDE, you can simply open the entire folder as a project, and start by running 'Assignment 1.py'.
 The code uses regex and csv, so please install them if required.
 This file can run using Python 3.7 interpreter.

 ## Features of this Code:
 This code uses three functions to process the text input to output.

 **Repeater:**